Icelandic Coast Guard: Fleet

 ICGV Týr, an Ægir-class offshore patrol vessel, the second youngest, built by Århus Flydedok a/s and launched in 1975.
 ICGV Ægir, lead ship of the Ægir class, is ICGV Týr's sister ship, built by Ålborg Værft a/s and launched in 1968.
 Each ship is equipped with two or more RHIBs of various sizes and armed with a 40 mm Bofors cannon.
 Various kinds of small arms as well as other man-portable weapons are also carried on board each of the ships.
 Týr and Þór are also equipped with sonar systems and the Ægir-class vessels have flight decks and a hangar for a small helicopter.
-While the Coast Guard doesn't operate small enough helicopters to use the hangars, the flight decks are often used by the helicopters of the Aeronautical Division on various missions.
+While the Coast Guard does not operate small enough helicopters to use the hangars, the flight decks are often used by the helicopters of the Aeronautical Division on various missions.

-The coastguard has as well a 73-ton patrol and hydrographic survey vessel, named Baldur, built by Vélsmiðja Seyðisfjarðar shipyard in 1991.
-This vessel has no mounted weaponry but it has nonetheless been used for port security and fishery inspection.
+The coastguard has a 73-ton patrol and hydrographic survey vessel, named Baldur, built by Vélsmiðja Seyðisfjarðar shipyard in 1991.
+This vessel has no mounted weaponry, but it has nonetheless been used for port security and fishery inspection.

 The newest ship of the fleet, ICGV Freyja, was bought in September 2021 to replace the 46-year old ICGV Týr.
 It arrived for retrofit at Damen Shiprepair Rotterdam in Schiedam on 11 October and was formally delivered to the Coast Guard on 1 November 2021.
 She departed for Siglufjordur on 2 November.

 Aeronautical division

+The Icelandic Coast Guard operates all emergency maritime rescue, land-based search and rescue and emergency aerial medivac services in Iceland.
+Most of its mission time is dedicated to these purposes but also conducts maritime surveillance of fishing grounds and geological surveys (e.g. during volcanic eruptions) using its fleet of helicopters and aircraft.
+Its fixed-wing aircraft have also been deployed in illegal migration flow surveillance in the Mediterranean, on behalf of Frontex.

+History

 After World War II, the Coast Guard occasionally leased civilian aircraft for short term monitoring of shipping and fishing in the territorial waters, first in 1948 when a Grumman Goose was leased from Loftleiðir.
 On 10 December 1955, the Coast Guard acquired its first aircraft when a Consolidated PBY-6A Catalina flying boat was acquired from the Civil Aviation Administration.
 It was originally from the Iceland Defense Force but was damaged near Langanes in 1954.
 It was named Rán and registered as TF-RAN.